 Once I saw that screen, plus the architectural scale of the U2 stage design, the future of architectural lighting was obvious to me: Lighting will become a material, one filled with digital content.
 It was just a matter of time.

-And in 1999, during a design studio in at Harvard taught by Sheila Kennedy, we explored that very notion, that light could become a material.
+And in 1999, during a wild design studio taught by local Boston architect Sheila Kennedy and sponsored by OSRAM Sylvania, titled Bugs, Fish, Floors & Ceilings : Luminous bodies and the contemporary problem of material presence , we explored that very notion, that light could become a material.
 I took the topic in a more theoretical direction, proposing a soft fabric screen that emitted digital content for use in a modern theater.

 I made a conceptual model that attached 5mm LEDs onto a flexible, clear poly-carbonate sheet; I proposed that in the future, the wiring would be fundamentally integrated into the material substrate – PCB’s would disappear.
 In hindsight, I was right-on-the-money with that prediction – as evidenced by the emergence of flexible, printed electronics.
 Below are the only images I have of the model (sorry for the bad images – remember – I was shooting on film!
 Film!!!!!!).